The Five Elements

 Acupuncture is an inexpensive, non-intrusive, pre-modern form of medical therapy.
 It is one of the oldest continuously practiced healing systems.
 Anyone can benefit - even those whose problems resist modern medical methods or conventional diagnosis.

-Tao is the Chinese character which, loosely translated, means 'The Way'.
+Tao is a written Chinese character which, loosely translated, means 'The Way'.
 Following the Tao means adapting to nature's eternal rhythmic changes, honoring the essence or true spirit in all living things.

-Chinese medical practitioners are trained to understand the laws of nature and diagnose in reference to them.
+Practitioners of traditional Chinese medicine are trained to understand the laws of nature and to diagnose and treat in reference to them.
 Harmonizing the body, mind and spirit with the Tao promotes a state of health in nature.

-The Five Element method gives constant attention to the root causes and spirit-level of imbalances and disease.
+Five Element acupuncture gives constant attention to the root causes and spirit-level of imbalances and disease.

 The Balance Method extends Yin/Yang and Five Element laws to meridian diagnosis for immediate improvement anywhere in the body using easy-to-access points.